Mission / Accreditation

 Raffles Parents for Education

 RAS believes that education is a three-way partnership between teachers, students and parents, and encourages parent participation and support in their child’s learning process.
-Parents are invited to be involved in the school through the Raptors Parents for Education, to attend school-wide cultural events or to volunteer in their child’s classroom or in another part of the school.
+Parents are invited to be involved in the school through the Raffles Parents for Education, to attend school-wide cultural events or to volunteer in their child’s classroom or in another part of the school.
+If you are interested in joining the RPFE, please contact firstname.lastname@example.org

 At RAS, technology isn’t just a replacement for a pen and pencil, rather is used to take students past where they could go without it.
 Students use technology to learn math concepts, access primary sources, investigate historical events, “visit” other cultures, participate in interactive projects, create multimedia presentations and much more.
 Technology is also used to differentiate lessons for students with different learning styles.
 All secondary students bring their own MacBooks to school for use in everyday coursework and elementary students have access to school MacBooks as needed.
 Teachers use MacBooks, Google Classroom and a variety of online resources as learning tools.